jumpinjackie/forge-e33-mod/DESIGN_SPEC.md

  - R: Rare
  - M: Mythic Rare

+### Artist (`[Artist]`)

+The credited artist.

+Used as part of edition card list in Forge context and in the CardConjurer context.

+### ArtImage (`[ArtImage]`)

+The path to the source artwork for this card.
+Must be a relative path to the custom set root.

+Used only in the CardConjurer context.

+### ArtNotes (`[ArtNotes]`)

+Free-form text describing the desired art for this card.

+Could be used as a guide to source appropriate photos/screenshots from in-game.

+Could be used as a prompt for AI art generation.

+Currently not used in any context.

 ### Oracle Text (`[Oracle]`)

 The oracle text of the card.
 Can span multiple lines.